benjamincabv/credit_balance_regession/README.md

 # Financial Data Modeling: Credit Balance Prediction
 By Benjamin Cabrera & Alexander Ohye

+Predicting credit card balances using Linear, Ridge, and Lasso regression models with cross-validation and feature selection (ISLR Credit dataset).

 ## Introduction

 This project explores how demographic and financial data can be used to **predict credit card balances** using machine learning regression techniques.